1ozturkbe/1ozturkbe.github.io/_posts/2020-04-01-thesis-proposal-defense.md

 categories: [blog, research, phd]
 ---

 I have defended my thesis proposal titled **Global Optimization in Engineering Design via Geometric Programming**.
-My committee members include Prof. Mark Drela, Prof. Dimitris Bertsimas and Principal Research Engineer Robert Haimes.
+My committee members are Prof. Mark Drela, Prof. Dimitris Bertsimas and Principal Research Engineer Robert Haimes.
 I hope to update the website with some of my accomplishments and future work soon!
 But here is the abstract: